mailbadger/app/fixtures/README.md

 fixtures init -u="username"
 ```

-For This command only the `-username`, `-u` flag is required.
+For This command only the `--username`, `-u` flag is required.
 Then you will be asked for
 the user's password.

 ```shell